hero827/Test/readme.md

 The project requires you to consume changes from two different input data sets, perform a transformation of the data and write the output to another database.
 The output should be produced in real-time (or near real-time) based on changes from the input data sets.

 #### Transformation logic
-This SQL expression is the psuedo code for how the data input streams should be transformed.
+This SQL expresses the psuedo code for how the data input streams should be transformed.
 You application needs to perform this function.

 ```
 SELECT a.Sport